home

 J. Michael Allsen

 has written program notes for the Madison Symphony Orchestra—one of America's leading regional orchestras—since 1984.
 He has also written commissioned notes for dozens of orchestras, ensembles and festivals, as well as CD liner notes: in total, notes on over 2000 individual works by more than 600 composers.
 His program and liner notes have been published by orchestras, choruses, wind bands, chamber ensembles, soloists, and festivals across the United States, and in Canada, England, Scotland, Japan, Hong Kong, New Zealand, Israel, and Zimbabwe.
 During the 2000-2001 season he was commissioned by the MSO to write a series of short historical articles celebrating the orchestra's 75th anniversary: extended versions of these articles and other historical documents appear on this site.
 He has also written feature articles on local music history for the Wisconsin State Journal.
-He is currently working on a book on the history of the MSO in anticipation of the orchestra's centennial season.
+His much more comprehensive book on the history of the orchestra, A Century of the Madison Symphony Orchestra, is slated to appear in the summer of 2025, just ahead of the MSO's centennial season in 2025-26

 Allsen is Emeritus Professor of Music at the University of Wisconsin-Whitewater.
 Previous professional appointments include teaching positions at the University of Wisconsin-Milwaukee and the University of Wisconsin-Madison, and an administrative job with the Madison Symphony Orchestra.
 While he was a faculty member at Whitewater from 1996-2018, Allsen taught Music History courses, World Music, classes in African American and Latin American music, and World of the Arts, an interdisciplinary arts course.
 He also directed the UWW Trombone Choir for several years, and still serves on the faculty of Whitewater's annual Trombone Day.
 At various points in his tenure, Allsen earned College of Arts and Communication and university-wide Excellence Awards in Teaching, Research, Academic Advising, and Service.
 In 2015 Allsen's advising work was honored with a Certificate of Merit from the National Academic Advising Association (NACADA).
 He also served in various administrative capacities: as Chair of Whitewater's Music Department from 2006-2012, and subsequently as the department's Advising Coordinator, as Coordinator of the interdepartmental World of the Arts faculty, and as the College of Arts and Communication's Graduation Examiner.